 By focusing on your energy use in at least 5 key areas, you may be able to significantly reduce your costs:

-- Use fluorescent and compact fluorescent lighting (these bulbs use 1/4 the energy of traditional incandescent bulbs, do not produce the same levels of heat, and last up to 10 times longer).
+- Use LED, fluorescent or compact fluorescent lighting (CFL bulbs use 1/4 the energy of traditional incandescent bulbs, do not produce the same levels of heat, and last up to 10 times longer).

 - Light only areas necessary for production and safety, and only when necessary.